Last updated on August 2, 2021

 This class of plants has dozens of other applications, from uses in the textile industry to medical applications.
 Cannabis can even be used as an ingredient in brew making, which is one of the reasons why CBD beers are now entering the market.

 The versatility of cannabis is the reason why hemp was made legal in the US by the 2018 Farm Bill.
+Some states also include Delta-8 THC products from somewhere like www.area52.com in their legislation when it comes to cannabis products, as these can also be hemp-derived but, unlike CBD, produce a mild ‘high’ effect.
+If you are looking to use THC, you should do your research and make sure it is legal where you are before going ahead and purchasing.
 In the US, “hemp” is the legal term used to describe any strain of cannabis containing less than 0.3% of THC, which means it can’t be used for recreational purposes.

 Why is this relevant?
 Because if you are thinking of traveling to Europe with CBD, you should know that the EU was far ahead of the curve when it comes to legalizing hemp.